arpgate/arpgate/README.md

 Requirements: Raspberry Pi 2 Model B, 8Gb micro SD card

-Download Arpgate SD image and copy to an sd card
+Download the SD image, copy to SD card and boot your Rasbpberry Pi.

+In minutes you have a fully functional VPN, DHCP, DNS, PXE-Boot, IDS, IoT gateway!

 Copy the image to an SD card